B.S. in Business Administration

 Computer Science & Business Administration (CSBA)

-Together with USC’s Viterbi School of Engineering, Marshall offers a unique dual degree program that bridges business acumen and technical knowledge to provide students with the tools they need to make their mark across a broad range of disciplines.
+Together with USC’s Viterbi School of Engineering, Marshall offers a combined Bachelor of Science degree program that bridges business acumen and technical knowledge to provide students with the tools they need to make their mark across a broad range of disciplines.
 Students meeting the admission requirements for both USC Marshall and USC’s Viterbi School of Engineering are eligible.
 Learn about CSBA.

 USC offers over 170 majors and over 220 minors that many Marshall students take advantage of.
 With more than 16,000 combinations, you can pursue your personal interests or career aspirations and create your own interdisciplinary education.